 Pro-Istanbul Convention supporters face powerful opposition forces - often government or religious - in their countries.
 When the dominant government or religion opposes ratification, HRDs have creatively found "sub-allies" within these groups.
-879 For example, a Moldovan HRD described how she lost her connections with political parties over the years.
-880 She decided to narrow her target from political parties to women parliamentarian caucuses to hold discussions about the Istanbul Convention.
-881 She found a similar approach worked within the religious sector.
+The example, a Moldovan HRD described how she lost her connections with political parties over the years.
+She decided to narrow her target from political parties to women parliamentarian caucuses to hold discussions about the Istanbul Convention.
+The found a similar approach worked within the religious sector.
 Although Orthodox Christianity is the dominant religion in Moldova, she has found individual priests, as well as a local community of a more traditional religion, who quietly support women victims.
-882 She explained, "I know what religious groups' arguments are, but among them, you can find some people who can talk to you in an intelligent way."
-883 Even when the government seems adamantly opposed to the convention, civil society should still seek out supporters within the government.
-A HRD observed there are "still some barriers holding the fort in Poland...within the Polish government, you have different views on the Istanbul Convention.
+She explained, "I know what religious groups' arguments are, but among them, you can find some people who can talk to you in an intelligent way.
+She explained to the convention, civil society should still seek out supporters within the government.
+A HRD observed there are "still some barriers holding the fort in Poland... within the Polish government, you have different views on the Istanbul Convention.
 It's not like they are all for the withdrawal.
 There are still some walls protecting the Istanbul Convention from being withdrawn by Poland."